Celtic Manor Resort: ICC Wales

 The delegate conference suite has an exhibition hall and 40 function rooms.
 It has a 1,500-seat auditorium with 4,000 square metres of exhibition space, which is able to accommodate up to 2,700 guests opened in 2019.
 Opened in September 2019, it is a joint venture partnership with the Welsh Government.
 It has a total capacity of 4,000 delegates.

 Golf

 2010 Ryder Cup

 In 2001 the resort won its bid to host the 2010 Ryder Cup.
 As a result, much of the Wentwood Hills course was redeveloped into the Ryder Cup's first purpose-built venue; the "Twenty Ten" Course.
 An additional clubhouse built specifically for the Twenty Ten course was completed and opened in autumn 2007.
 The opening of the Ryder Cup, which ran from 27 September until 4 October 2010, saw a visit from Charles, Prince of Wales.
 Europe won the trophy by 14½ – 13½ points.

 2000 PGA Cup

 In 2000 Celtic Manor hosted the PGA Cup, the biennial contest between club professionals from Great Britain and Ireland against the United States.
 The USA won 13½ – 12½.

-All*Star Cup

-The Celtic Manor hosted the All*Star Cup, a celebrity golf tournament televised firstly on Sky One in 2005 and then ITV in 2006.
-In a similar vein to the Ryder Cup, it pitched European celebrity golfers against American counterparts.
-Celebrities such as Ross Kemp, Bruce Forsyth, Jane Seymour and golfing enthusiast Alice Cooper took part.